THANK YOU FOR SUBSCRIBING

 A new third-party solution provides firms and their clients with comprehensive email protection.

 FREMONT, CA: Fidelity Institutional®, a division of Fidelity Investments dedicated to providing technology, solutions, and insights to wealth management firms and institutions, has gained access to a new third-party cybersecurity offering provided by SaaS cybersecurity company, Armorblox, to help protect advisors and their end clients' business email from fraudulent activity.
 Business email compromise and email account compromise were the top cybercrime reported to the FBI in 2020 regarding financial damage, totaling roughly $2.1 billion.
 This updated solution assists in addressing this expanding industry concern.

-“A robust cybersecurity program is critical not only to advisors’ business operations, but also to maintaining the trust they have worked so hard to build with their clients,” says Scott Slater, Vice President of Practice Management and Consulting, Fidelity Institutional.
-“Access to this cybersecurity offering allows us to provide even greater value for our advisor clients, while allowing them to provide peace of mind for their end clients.”
+“A robust cybersecurity program is critical to advisors’ business operations and maintaining the trust they have worked so hard to build with their clients,” says Scott Slater, Vice President of Practice Management and Consulting, Fidelity Institutional.
+“Access to this cybersecurity offering allows us to provide even greater value for our advisor clients while allowing them to provide peace of mind for their end clients.”

 According to a recent Fidelity study, 67percent of advisors believe that the COVID-19 crisis prompted their firms to revisit and update their cybersecurity protocols for using technology virtually, and 40percent believe that compliance, risk management, and cybersecurity technology platforms became more valuable as a result of the COVID-19 crisis.
 According to Fidelity's 2021 Investor Insights Study, more than half (58 percent) of advised investors stated they would switch financial advisers if any report of cybercrime or security breaches were into their advice firm's customer accounts.